AI-Commandos/RAGMeUp/README.md

 - `xml_xpath` If you are loading XML, this should be the XPath of the documents to load (the tags that contain your text)

 ## Retrieval configuration
-- `vector_store_path` RAG Me Up caches your vector store on disk if possible to make loading a next time faster.
+- `vector_store_uri` RAG Me Up caches your vector store on disk if possible to make loading a next time faster.
 This is the location where the vector store is stored.
 Remove this file to force a reload of all your documents
 - `vector_store_k` The number of documents to retrieve from the vector store
 - `rerank` Set to either True or False to enable reranking
 - `rerank_k` The number of documents to keep after reranking.
 Note that if you use reranking, this should be your final target for `k` and `vector_store_k` should be set (significantly) higher.
 For example, set `vector_store_k` to 10 and `rerank_k` to 3